NLeSC/eSalsa-MPI/README.md

 gateway that will forward it to a remote site (for example an MPI_Send between clusters or a collective operation that involves all processes).

-As mentioned above, this code is __VERY__ experimental.
+As mentioned above, this code is still experimental.
 However, its has already been used to run both the Parallel Ocean Program (POP) and the Community Earth System Model (CESM) in a multicluster setting.